 In the disambiguation of words we faced an average ambiguity of 3.2 synsets per lemma (s.d.
-2.87), and 64 descriptions (7.3% of the sample) have been encoded with more than one relation.
-In 32 cases a part of the information expressed by the FD, has been discarded.
-Only 5 raw descriptions were discarded because an efficient way to encode them was not found.
+2.87), and 64 descriptions (7.3% of the sample) have been encoded with more than one relation instance.
+In 32 cases it was impossible to represent all the information expressed by a FD, so that just a portion of it has been encoded into WordNet.
+Accordingly, FDs like seagull> uses the beak for fishing and finger> is used with the other fingers, has been reduced to the FDs seagull> uses the beak and finger> is used with fingers, respectively.